 “Goals are discovered, not made.
 God delights in showing us exciting new alternatives for the future.
 Perhaps as you enter into a listening silence the joyful impression to learn how to weave or how to make pottery emerges.
 Does that sound too earthy, too unspiritual a goal?
 God is intently interested in such matters.
 Are you?”

-Celebration of Disciplines is a practical theology book, but I did not learn of its practicality until years after reading it for my first time.
+Celebration of Disciplines is a practical theology book, but I did not learn its practicality until years after reading it for my first time.

 It took reading Celebration of Disciplines and many other best spiritual disciplines books for transformation to begin to occur,